 My earliest memory of storytelling goes back to maybe the third or fourth grade.
 For some reason, the teacher gave me free time to do as I chose (only God knows what she was thinking) and I, being the studious young man that I was, decided that to write a story.
 A comic book actually.
 And I did.
 I wrote a captivating tale about a villain with a skull for a head and buzz-saw hands.
 (Yes, two buzz-saw hands!)
 I even animated it.
 I drew characters inside little storyboard panels between the margins of yellow sheeted notebook paper pulled from those old legal pads that use to come with actual yellow paper.
 Then I stapled them together along the edges so it really opened and read like a book.
 It was amazing, and I was quite proud of myself.
 I showed my book about the Buzz-Saw handed maniac to my teacher and she was so… soooo… well I don’t know what she was, but I guess “impressed” is the best word to describe it.
 (Surprised, confused and or bewildered would have also worked) She was so “impressed” in fact, that she had me read my story to the entire class.
 I got to sit up in the front of the class, you know, like it was story time and the class sat around me and I read my little story to them.
 I would look up between horribly formed sentences and terribly drawn doodles and see eyes wide with excitement, waiting, in eager anticipation to hear what happened next.

 I remember distinctly at the end of the story the Villain or Anti-Hero being violently kicked out of a window and falling tragically to his death, or perhaps not actual death.
 There may have been one last panel showing where the villian’s body should have been but instead revealed that he was not there.
 I can’t remember if I was already planning a sequel or not, but you get the point.
 Skull Head-Buzz-Saw Hands goes out the window and my story ends.
-Afterwards the little handmade comic book goes into the unknown void that was my desk and was lost for the remainder of the school year.
+Afterwards the little handmade comic book goes into the unknown void that was my desk, never to be seen again.

 That is, until nearly the last week of school.